skodmy/py-lang/README.md

 # py-lang
-Set of projects which describes and tests some language features.
+Project which describes and tests some language features.